tumanchyk/Tweets/README.md

 This application has 2 pages which I implemented using BrowserRouter.

 When you open the "/tweets" page, you can see a collection of 3 cards with users information.
-Then when you click on the "Download More" button, 3 new cards will appear.
+Then when you click on the "Load More" button, 3 new cards will appear.
 Pagination is implemented by mokeapi.oi's ability to return the required number of cards.

 The cards include a button that opens and unsubscribes a user and shows how the number of followers changes.